maazingly/RW-Summer-Bootcamp/README.md

   - Mohammad Maaz
   - Discord : maazingly
   - Place : Uttar Pradesh, India

-BCS Student @ University of London, passionate about technologies, into Data Science, Machine Learning, diving into Android.
+- BCS Student @ University of London, passionate about technologies, into Data Science, Machine Learning, diving into Android.
+- Fascinated by Historic events, mysteries; watching horror movies is one of my hobby. :)